Ocute: The Woodland Period (150-1100)

-The Mississippian Period (1100-1540)
+The Mississippian Period (1100–1540)

-Initial Mississippianization and Cofaqui-Patofa (1100-1275)
+Initial Mississippianization and Cofaqui-Patofa (1100–1275)

 Around 1100 the Mississippian culture took hold in the Oconee province.
 The Mississippian Period was defined by intensive maize agriculture, lordship-like political organization, a reimagined deities and philosophy.
 The regional variation of Mississippian in this region is known as the Savannah Culture.
 Ceramics styles shifted to "complicated stamped" pottery, and the residents established mound centers, starting by reoccupying the Middle Woodland period Cold Springs mound.
 This was apparently the first chiefdom in the Oconee valley, although the town evidently relocated to the Dyar site around 1200 and then to the Scull Shoals site in about 1275, then back to Dyar in 1400 and splitting into Cofaqui and Patofa ~1500, with Cofaqui at Dyar and Patofa at Scull Shoals.

-The Rise of Altamaha-Ocute and the Establishment of Ocute (1275-1540)
+The rise of Altamaha-Ocute and the establishment of Ocute (1275–1540)

 Also around 1275, a second, probably independent chiefdom developed at the Shinholser site 55 miles south, the ancestor of Altamaha and Ocute.
-During this period from 1275-1325, Altamaha-Ocute grew more powerful and prestigious.
+During this period from 1275 to 1325, Altamaha-Ocute grew more powerful and prestigious.
 Their mico c.
 1300 would don a copper headdress with the falcon, a symbol of war and power.
 A third mound center was established in 1325, the Shoulderbone site.
 It was almost exactly equidistant to Cofaqui-Patofa and Altamaha-Ocute, possibly signaling some form of an alliance or union between the 2 chiefdoms.
 The creation of Ocute.
 The Shinholser site would slowly siphon population into the Shoulderbone site, mostly vacating by 1350, not to be reestablished until after 1500.
 The establishment of Ocute signaled a shift to a new age, the Lamar period, a development out of the Savannah culture, characterized by frequent warfare and a shift towards secularization by Mississippian lords.

 The Shoulderbone site is 8 miles east of the Oconee River along a key trail to the Savannah River, suggesting its location may have been chosen to trade with or defend against people to the east.
 For a time, the Oconee province interacted with the Savannah Valley chiefdoms.
 These chiefdoms thrived in the 14th and 15th centuries, but were abandoned entirely by 1450, with at least part of the population moving west into the Oconee province.
 It appears that increasing enmity with the South Carolina paramount chiefdom eventually known as Cofitachequi was a major factor driving the abandonment of the Savannah.
 This created the "wilderness of Ocute", which served as a buffer zone against Cofitachequi.
-The Shinholser site was reesablished as the micoship of Altamaha after 1500, as well as the middle woodland-period Little River mound site, possibly the micoship of Usatipa.
+The Shinholser site was reestablished as the micoship of Altamaha after 1500, as well as the middle woodland-period Little River mound site, possibly the micoship of Usatipa.
 This period might've been a time of revival, a renaissance of sorts, for times past.